upasadena/interactive-cyoa-tutorial/docs/publishing/github.md

 * [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0) – You can do
   anything, but:
     * You must credit me, and
-    * You cannot use the material commerically
+    * You cannot use the material commercially
 * [CC0] – This work is dedicated to the public domain, you can do anything with it!
     * An equivalent for source code is [The Unlicense].